qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 - Developmental processes and disease progression at the single-cell level.

 By providing detailed methylation profiles of individual cells, scBS-seq offers insights into the complex regulation of gene expression and contributes significantly to the understanding of epigenetic mechanisms in health and disease.

+## Single-Strand cDNA

+Single-strand cDNA (ss-cDNA) is synthesized from an RNA template by the process of reverse transcription.
+The enzyme reverse transcriptase catalyzes the formation of ss-cDNA by using RNA as a template and incorporating deoxyribonucleotides complementary to the RNA template.
+This form of cDNA is primarily used in quantitative polymerase chain reaction (qPCR) assays, a technique to measure the abundance of a particular mRNA or to compare mRNA levels in different sample sets in a quantitative and sensitive manner.
+The advantage of using ss-cDNA for qPCR is that it represents a precise copy of the mRNA, allowing for accurate amplification and quantification of the target sequence.

 ## scCOOL-seq (Chromatin Overall Omic-scale Landscape Sequencing)